 - Supply increased discretion to judges in deciding whether a child is housed in an adult incarceration facility by amending the state’s “direct file” statute.

-- Raise the minimum age of arrest and incarceration to at least 14 years old.
+- Increase the minimum age of arrest to 14 years old.

 - Approve funding and pass policies that train and educate all school districts, school staff, police, and sheriff department first responders, school resource officers, parents and guardians, foster care providers, and caregivers about the profound consequences and traumatic effects of inappropriately using the Baker Act against children.